Yeosu–Suncheon rebellion: Political situation

-Suppression of the Jeju Uprising
+Jeju Uprising

 The Jeju uprising was an insurgency on the Korean province of Jeju Island which was followed by an anticommunist suppression campaign that lasted from April 3, 1948, until May 1949.
 The main cause for the protests were the elections scheduled for May 10, 1948, designed by the United Nations Temporary Commission on Korea (UNTCOK) to create a new government for all of Korea.
 The elections, however, were only planned for the south of the country, the half of the peninsula under UNTCOK control.
 Fearing the elections would further reinforce established division, guerrilla fighters of the Workers' Party of South Korea (WPSK) reacted by fighting local police and rightist youth groups stationed on Jeju Island.

 Though atrocities were committed by both sides, the methods used by the South Korean government to suppress the rebels were especially cruel.
 On one occasion, American soldiers discovered the bodies of 97 people including children, killed by government forces.
 On another, American soldiers caught government police forces carrying out an execution of 76 villagers, including women and children.